 converter is utilized to expend un-burnt fuel in the exhaust system.
 The unit

 is heated by exhaust gases as thermo reaction heats up to achieve the design goal

 of lowering exhaust emissions.
 By using primary and secondary oxygen sensors the

 efficiency of the catalytic

-is monitored.
+converter is monitored.
 An electric air pump is sometimes used to help heat

 up the catalytic converters to optimize efficiency.